 So tell me . . . have you dreamed of updating your builder grade kitchen?
 Are you on a budget?
 If you answered yes, I invite you to read on, because I’m going to share with you how I removed my over the range microwave, installed a vent hood and built a rangehood cover over my existing cabinet in the matter of three days!!!
 I know this post is LONG overdue, and that’s mainly because it’s a LONG post, so bare with me, and if I left anything out or you have any questions, please don’t hesitate to ask :).

 I’ve explained in the past how I tend to jump in to projects pretty fast, and this project was no different.
 I took a lot of pictures, but other than removing the microwave, I did this on my own, so most of the pictures are not “pretty.”

 My husband and son helped me to get started by removing the old microwave.
 It began acting up and our original plan was to replace it when I got the idea to try to build a range hood.
-Here’s where I got some of my inspirations from : Here, and here.
+Here’s where I got some of my inspiration from : Here, and here.

-I couldn’t decide between the two styles, and I actually changed my mind as I was in the process of building it.
+When it came to range hood styles, I couldn’t decide between the two styles, and I actually changed my mind as I was in the process of building it.